zatullier/portfolio/README.md

 - Determine what other projects you want added
 - Find Latex compiler that is easy to use like overleaf, interfaces with Git, and is free.
 - Polish LEAF automation and put in projects.
 Waiting on NASA comp.
+- Generate LitMaps (https://app.litmaps.com/) for projects (bremm) and areas of interest.

 Easy, timeconsuming
 - Go through current latex papers and determine which ones you want presented